Being quiet isn’t a weakness, rather, it allows me to listen and understand even more.

-I am tired of people telling me that being quiet is a bad thing.
-I think this is a subject we introverts can commiserate on, as it happens so much more than it should, and it can leave us feeling worthless.
+I’m tired of people telling me that quiet is a bad thing.
+I think this is a subject we introverts can commiserate on, as it happens so often that someone points out how quiet we are — and it can leave us feeling worthless.
 It happened to me recently at work, and it came from one of my coworkers this time.

 Being Quiet Is Who I Am

 There were other moments like this, for instance, when I read Susan Cain’s book, Quiet: The Power of Introverts in a World That Can’t Stop Talking.
 I felt so utterly validated and so much less alone.
-When I found the Introvert, Dear community and read the words of so many people with like minds, I began to realize how far-reaching our world’s introvert population truly is.
-And that I am not alone when I choose to stay quiet.
-I identify myself as an INFJ not to put myself in a box, but to remind myself that not only am I unique, but I’m also not.
-I’m not the only one out there like me.
+And, when I found the Introvert, Dear community and read the words of so many people with like minds, I began to realize how far-reaching our world’s introvert population truly is.

 I wish I’d told my coworker that there’s nothing wrong with being quiet.

 I wish I’d said that being quiet isn’t why I’m single, but rather it’s a series of other personal choices.